pForest: In-Network Inference with Random Forests: Context-dependent random forests

 \myitem{Constraint II: Feasibility in hardware} \system is designed to work in hardware devices supporting the \PPPP{} language and with realistic specifications (\cf \xref{subsec:model_devices}).

-\myitem{Optimal solution} Maximizing classification speed implies that a flow needs to be classified after a few packets and without knowledge of the packets that will arrive afterwards.
+\startsquarepar \myitemNoVspace{Optimal solution} Maximizing classification speed implies that a flow needs to be classified after a few packets and without knowledge of the packets that will arrive afterwards.
 However, the packets that arrive afterwards can have an impact on the feature values and make individual features more or less relevant.
-Therefore, waiting for one more packet (\ie reducing the classification speed) could allow to use more efficient features (\ie increasing the memory efficiency).
+Thus, waiting for one more packet (\ie reducing the classification speed) could allow for using fewer features (\ie increasing the memory efficiency). \stopsquarepar

-Furthermore, the time at which a flow can be classified can differ for each flow, even if they belong to the same class.